grafana/grafana/docs/sources/developers/plugins/backend/_index.md

 ### Collect metrics

-The collect metrics capability allows a backend plugin to collect and return runtime, process and custom metrics using the Prometheus text-based [exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/).
-If you’re using the [Grafana Plugin SDK for Go]({{< relref "grafana-plugin-sdk-for-go.md" >}}) when implementing your backend plugin the [Prometheus instrumentation library for Go applications](https://github.com/prometheus/client_golang) is builtin and gives you Go runtime metrics and process metrics out of the box.
+A backend plugin can collect and return runtime, process and custom metrics using the text-based Prometheus [exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/).
+If you’re using the [Grafana Plugin SDK for Go]({{< relref "grafana-plugin-sdk-for-go.md" >}}) to implement your backend plugin, then the [Prometheus instrumentation library for Go applications](https://github.com/prometheus/client_golang) is built-in, and gives you Go runtime metrics and process metrics out of the box.
 By using the [Prometheus instrumentation library](https://github.com/prometheus/client_golang) you can add custom metrics to instrument your backend plugin.

 A metrics endpoint (`/api/plugins/<plugin id>/metrics`) for a plugin is available in the Grafana HTTP API and allows a Prometheus instance to be configured to scrape the metrics.